Randall Cobb (American football): Dallas Cowboys

-On March 19, 2019, the Dallas Cowboys signed Cobb to a one-year, $5 million contract that includes a signing bonus of $2 million, to be the team's slot wide receiver.
-Cobb caught his first touchdown with the Cowboys in the first week of the 2019 season with 9:48 left in the third quarter in their home opener against the New York Giants.
+On March 19, 2019, the Cowboys signed Cobb to a one-year, $5 million contract that includes a signing bonus of $2 million, to be the team's slot wide receiver.
+Cobb caught his first touchdown with the Cowboys in the first week of the 2019 season with 9:48 left in the third quarter in their home opener against the Giants.
 Cobb finished the game with four catches for 69 yards and a touchdown in the 35–17 win.

-In Week 10 against the Minnesota Vikings on Sunday Night Football, Cobb caught six passes for 106 yards and a touchdown in the 28–24 loss.
-During Week 11 against the Detroit Lions, Cobb finished with four receptions for 115 receiving yards and a touchdown as the Cowboys won 35–27.
+In Week 10 against the Vikings on Sunday Night Football, Cobb caught six passes for 106 yards and a touchdown in the 28–24 loss.
+During Week 11 against the Lions, Cobb finished with four receptions for 115 receiving yards and a touchdown as the Cowboys won 35–27.
 Overall, Cobb finished the 2019 season with 55 receptions for 828 receiving yards and three receiving touchdowns.

 Houston Texans

 On April 1, 2020, the Houston Texans signed Cobb to a three-year, $27 million contract that included $18 million guaranteed and a signing bonus of $6 million.
 He was brought in to be the team's slot wide receiver and help the team offset the loss of DeAndre Hopkins.

 In Week 3 against the Pittsburgh Steelers, Cobb caught four passes for 95 yards and his first touchdown reception as a Texan during the 28–21 loss.
-In Week 7 against his former team, the Green Bay Packers, Cobb recorded eight catches for 95 yards during the 35–20 loss.
+In Week 7 against his former team, the Packers, Cobb recorded eight catches for 95 yards during the 35–20 loss.
 He was placed on injured reserve on November 25, 2020, after suffering a toe injury in Week 11.
 Cobb finished the 2020 season with 38 receptions for 441 receiving yards and three receiving touchdowns.

 Green Bay Packers (second stint)

-On July 28, 2021, the Green Bay Packers traded for Cobb at the request of his close friend and former teammate, quarterback Aaron Rodgers.
+On July 28, 2021, the Packers traded for Cobb at the request of his close friend and former teammate, Aaron Rodgers.
 Houston traded the rights to Cobb – and most of his salary obligations – to the Packers in exchange for a sixth-round draft pick.
 He sustained an injury on a touchdown catch during a Week 12 win over the Los Angeles Rams, and was deemed questionable to return to the game.
 He was placed on injured reserve on December 11.
 Head coach Matt LaFleur announced on January 19 that he had been cleared to return for the Packers' Divisional Round playoff game against the San Francisco 49ers where they lost on a last second field goal.
-Cobb finished the 2021 season with 28 receptions for 375 receiving yards and five receiving touchdowns.
+Cobb finished the 2021 season with 28 receptions for 375 yards and five touchdowns.

 On October 22, 2022, Cobb was placed on injured reserve after suffering an ankle injury in Week 6.
 On November 17, 2022, Cobb was activated from injured reserve.
+In the 2022 season, Cobb appeared in 13 games and started three.
+He finished with 34 receptions for 417 yards and a touchdown.